FAQ for Partners/Mentors

 Mentors and mentees have the right to a safe and secure mentoring environment.

-For any complaints, please follow our complaints procedure.
-Your HR partner is also always on hand to support you at every stage of the mentorship program.
+For any complaints, please reach out to our team at mentorship@girlsmakegames.com.
+Your company’s HR partner is also always on hand to support you at every stage of the mentorship program.